tchak/coldwired/README.md

 In order to use this router you need to generate (or write) a JSON array of all the routes exposed by your server.
 You must add `method` to route handles in order for router to register loaders and actions.
 No nested routing for now – we might explore the possibility later but it will require a much more involved server.
 All the requests to your server will have a header `x-requested-with: remix`.
 In order for redirects to work properly you must respond with a `204` and a `x-remix-redirect: <url>` header instead of the usual `30*` and a `location: <url>` header.

-Most of the library is implemented as a collection of [stimulus](https://stimulus.hotwired.dev) controllers.
-The main one is `data-controller="turbo"`.
-You should put it on the `<body>` element and there should be only one on a single page.
+Most of the library is implemented as a collection of directives.
+They are similar to [stimulus](https://stimulus.hotwired.dev) controllers.

 ```ts
 import { createBrowserTurboRouter, RouteObject } from 'remix-router-turbo';